Measuring Instruments Directive

-The Measuring Instruments Directive 2014/32/EU (the information is not updated and below this article refers to the old one 2004/22/EC), is a directive by the European Union, which seeks to harmonise many aspects of legal metrology across all member states of the EU.
+The Measuring Instruments Directive 2014/32/EU, formerly 2004/22/EC, is a directive by the European Union that seeks to harmonise many aspects of legal metrology across all member states of the EU.
 Its most prominent tenet is that all kinds of meters which receive a MID approval may be used in all countries across the EU.

+Measuring Instruments Directive 2004/22/EC

 The MID covers these measuring instruments: